The Feast of Unleavened Bread Is a Commemorative Ritual

 The observance of the Feast of Unleavened Bread is a symbol of our commitment to turn towards righteousness and turn away from sin.
 How serious we are about removing physical leaven from our homes in compliance with YHVH’s commands is an indicator of how serious we are about removing sin from our lives.

 While leavening makes bread rise and is therefore a symbol for pride, leavening is also a symbol of decay.
-The rising of the dough is only possible by the natural process of decay.
+The rising of the dough is only possible by the natural process of fermentation or decay through fungal activity.
 In ancient times, a pinch of fermented or sour dough was placed into a batch of unleavened dough to make it sour and cause it to rise.
 Yeast is a living micro organism that is classified as a fungi.
 Fungi feed on both living and dead and decaying organic matter.
 Yeast turns food sour through the process of fermentation and this begins the process by which something dies.
 Yeast is an apt metaphor for the corrupting influences of sin, which invades our lives and turns our souls from sweet to sour leading to spiritual death.
 Were it not for the curse of death because of Adam and Eve’s sin, it’s quite possible that fungi would not exist.

 When YHVH commands us to remove the leavening from our homes during the Feast of Unleavened Bread, he’s teaching us an important lesson: We must remove the contagion of sin from our lives if we’re to be sweet, pure, sinless and holy (or set-apart unto YHVH).
 Sin, like yeast fungi, causes decay and death, and to remove yeast from our homes is like removing sin from our lives, which brings about a reverse of the curse of death resulting in eternal life.